 Webhooks are a powerful way to enable real-time communication between your application and external services.
-Whether you're building a custom integration, automating workflows, or simply keeping your app in sync with third-party platforms, webhooks can save you time and effort by eliminating the need for constant polling.
-In this guide, we’ll walk you through the process of setting up webhooks for your application, step by step.
+By setting up webhooks, you can automate workflows, receive instant updates, and improve the efficiency of your application.
+Whether you're building a SaaS platform, an e-commerce site, or a custom API, webhooks can save you time and effort by eliminating the need for constant polling.

 Before you start, ensure you have the following: